CPHS/OPHS Glossary of Terms

 Experimental Subject’s Bill of Rights:

-A list of the rights described in California Health & Safety
+A list of the rights described in California Health & Safety Code,

-Code, Sections 24172 and 24173, that must be offered to all subjects
+Sections 24172 and 24173, that must be offered to all subjects of medical

-a language in which the subject is fluent.
+which the subject is fluent.
 (See also: Medical Experimentation)

 Expiration Date: